mgreiler/se-unlocked/Transcripts/EP_47_Scott_Bryant.md

 what is expected of people.
 [00:25:22]

-**Kim:** And I think also McKayla, I'm sorry you had those experiences in school.
+**Kim:** And I think also Michaela, I'm sorry you had those experiences in school.
 It sounds like it was sort of acceptable for professors to bully students.
 And I don't think that's unusual, unfortunately.
 I think that happens everywhere in